ngendah/learn-gnu-make/tutorial1/readme.md

 Next, are the in-built variables `CC`, `LDFLAGS` and `CFLAGS`.
 The `CC` variable evaluates to the set default C-compiler, while the `LDFLAGS` and `CFLAGS` have no values,and will evaluate to empty strings.
-Variable can also be overriden, for example the empty variable CFLAGS can be set a valid value by simply using the variable assignment operator, for instance `CFLAGS=-g`.
+Variable can also be overridden, for example the empty variable CFLAGS can be set a valid value by simply using the variable assignment operator, for instance `CFLAGS=-g`.

 #### wild card rules
 As the project C-sources increases, the number of objects required to be built increases proportionately.